Quantum State Preparation with Resolution Refinement

 This circuit provides the required prolongation along the $x$ direction.
 For more than one spatial dimension, we simply apply the same process recursively for each spatial direction to the qubits obtained in the previous prolongation step.

-For fermionic particles, we can choose a canonical ordering of modes such that each of the $2^d$ qubits are contiguous in the ordering.
+This approach is suitable for lattice simulations of many-body fermions and hard core bosons.
+For fermionic particles, it is convenient to choose a canonical ordering of modes such that each of the $2^d$ qubits are contiguous in the ordering.
 This convenient choice eliminates the need for keeping track of minus signs during the prolongation step.
-It is suitable for any lattice simulations of many-body fermions and hard core bosons.
-For lattice gauge theories, there are complications due to gauge fields residing on the lattice links as well as the Gauss' law constraints.
+When performing adiabatic evolution, we break up the Trotter product with exponentials of terms for $P(H_{\rm low}-\mu)P^\dagger$ and exponentials of terms for $H_{\rm high}-\mu$.
+The exponentials of terms for $P(H_{\rm low}-\mu)P^\dagger$ can be performed efficiently using fermionic fast Fourier transforms for each $2^d$ cube for fermions \cite{Verstraete:2008qpa,Babbush:2018zma} and quantum fast Fourier transforms for hard core bosons \cite{Somma:2001kjh}.
+For lattice gauge theories, there are additional complications due to gauge fields residing on the lattice links as well as the Gauss' law constraints.
 The successful implementation of lattice refinement for gauge theories is beyond the scope of the present work.

 For our benchmark lattice calculations, we consider a Hubbard model with $K$ fermion species with mass $m$ on a periodic cubic lattice in $d$ spatial dimensions.
 We use natural units where $\hbar$ and the speed of light, $c$, are set to $1$.
 The Hamiltonian $H$ has the form